 What we’re about

-Book lovers come together to share the books we love where they are set.
+Join us for adventures in reading & real life!
+We are a community of readers who discuss books over paired outings.
+Like to explore?
 Like to read?
-Like to explore?
 You’ve found your people!
-We are a community of spirited readers who discuss books over paired adventures!
-We’re not your normal book club!
 Join us here in-person and for online discussions wherever you are on the socials!
 FB, Insta, TikTok, Website

 Newsletter/FB group: Meetup isn’t great at sending out notifications, so to stay up to date with the latest book and activity pairings, sign up for the newsletter at https://mailchi.mp/fc5e0725650d/thenoveltourist and join the community on our Facebook group: https://www.facebook.com/groups/ I also post regularly on books and book pairings on Instagram via @thenoveltourist